matthewfranglen/category-set-graph/README.md

    because it maps `Xa -> ()` and `Xb -> ()`
    and the morphisms present between Xa and Xb are preserved as the `id` morphism.

+The current implementation is incorrect.
+It has the signature:

+    CategoryX xv -> CategorySet [sv]

+i.e. it maps an object in category X to a list of objects in category Set.
+The definition of a functor does not support this.

 ## Definitions